vega/vega/docs/docs/api/view.md

 view.<b>tooltip</b>(<i>tooltipHandler</i>)
 [<>](https://github.com/vega/vega/blob/master/packages/vega-view/src/View.js "Source")

 Get or set the tooltip handler function, which is invoked to handle display of tooltips (for example, when users hover the mouse cursor over an item).
-This method will reset the renderer; invoke [`runAsync`](#view_runAsync) or [`run`](#view_run) after calling this method to ensure the view is redrawn.
+This method will reset the renderer; invoke [`runAsync`](#view_runAsync) after calling this method to ensure the view is redrawn.
 The *tooltipHandler* argument should be a function that respects the following method signature:

 ```js
 function(handler, event, item, value) {